shermes641/xxx/app/hmac/Readme.md

 **With the following parameters:**

         Shared Secret:  83205a39-839f-48e9-9ad9-e5ef99956bb1
-        Timestamp:      146048762
-        Nonce:          9C8360C2-AEAE-498A-9A87-9673F568A394

-**The pre-hashed string would look like the following:**

-    146048762+9C8360C2-AEAE-498A-9A87-9673F568A394+adProviderName=HyprMarketplace+estimatedOfferProfit=0.01+rewardQuantity=2+transactionId=9C8360C2-AEAE-498A-9A87-9673F568A394+POST+http%3A%2F%2Frequestb.in%2F1fkadcg1%3Finspect+80

-**Breakdown of pre-hashed string** (on multiple lines for clarity)

-    146048762+                                             QUERYSTRING section timestamp
-    9C8360C2-AEAE-498A-9A87-9673F568A394+                  QUERYSTRING section nonce
-    adProviderName=HyprMarketplace+                        RAW BODY section    ad_provider
-    estimatedOfferProfit=0.01+                             RAW BODY section    estimated_offer_profit
-    rewardQuantity=2+                                      RAW BODY section    reward_quantity
-    transactionId=9C8360C2-AEAE-498A-9A87-9673F568A394+    RAW BODY section    transaction_id
-    POST+                                                  request method
-    http%3A%2F%2Frequestb.in%2F1fkadcg1%3Finspect+         Encoded callback url
-    80                                                     http port

 After calculating the HMAC signature, it is base64 encoded.

         digest = HMAC-SHA256 ( Shared Secret, prehashed_string )
         hmac = base64 ( digest )

-This request would generate the following query string values. (spaces added between parameters for readability)

-       ?timestamp="146048762"& nonce="9C8360C2-AEAE-498A-9A87-9673F568A394"& hmac="teYfbAhDjhIdYu+0I8qtdp+2/KiYKfnrmr/gwXYgOio="

 ### Testing

-Get the App's shared secret:
+1. Get the App's shared secret from the App Configuration dialog.

-83205a39-839f-48e9-9ad9-e5ef99956bb1   (for our example it is **some secret only for testing**)

-Find your request at   http://requestb.in/1fkadcg1?inspect (you must set up your own request bin, just go to **http://requestb.in/** the **1fkadcg1** will change)
+2. Find your request at   http://requestb.in/1fkadcg1?inspect (you must set up your own request bin, just go to **http://requestb.in/** the **1fkadcg1** will change)

        FORM/POST PARAMETERS
        None